top of page

 Make the switch to renewable energy

-Using 100% renewable energy from solar, wind, and water reduces the demand for electricity from fossil fuels.
-Community Choice Energy programs, or CCEs, provide their communities with a true alternative to the electricity from investor-owned utilities, like PG&E. CCEs are local, public, not-for-profit, and are governed by locally-elected boards.
-Learn more about CCEs.
+Using renewable energy from solar, wind, and water reduces the demand for electricity from fossil fuels that pollute, like gas and oil.
+Community Choice Energy programs (CCEs/CCAs) are local, public, not-for-profit, are governed by locally-elected boards, and provide their communities with a true alternative to the electricity provided by investor-owned utilities, like PG&E. How it works:

 Diagram showing how community choice aggregations work